 Interfering Links

-The characteristics of the interefering system summarised in Table 7 should be entered into the SEAMCAT simulation scenario, and we will simulate only one interfering link.
+The characteristics of the interefering system summarised in Table 7 should be entered into the SEAMCAT simulation scenario.
+For this example only one interfering link will be simulated.

 Table 7: Characteristics of the interfering link pair of transmitter and receiver